fundapps/TechDocs/README.md

     </links>

 #### Position File XSD
-We make an XSD schema available for the position upload XML format; this may be retrieved from your Rapptr instance at `/v1/expost/xsd`.
-If you don't have access to an instance yet and would like an XSD, please [contact support](https://fundapps.zendesk.com/hc/en-us/articles/200951119-Contacting-Support).
+We make an XSD schema available for the position upload XML format; this may be retrieved from the `GET /v1/expost/xsd` API endpoint on your Rapptr instance .
+If you don't have access to an instance yet and would like access to an XSD file, please [contact support](https://fundapps.zendesk.com/hc/en-us/articles/200951119-Contacting-Support).

 ### `GET /v1/expost/result/<guid>`